Intro Block Section Instruction

 Past CMHC degree program graduates have gone on to work at prestigious organizations including Cook Children’s Behavioral Health, Lena Pope, Betty Hardwick Center, Turning Point Counseling, Ministry of Counseling and Enrichment, Abilene Christian University, Angelo State University, and McMurry University.

-When you earn your master’s in clinical mental health counseling from HSU, you’ll benefit not only from the immense satisfaction of following your personal and career dreams of helping others, but also from great job security.
+When you earn your master’s in clinical mental health counseling from HSU, you will benefit not only from the immense satisfaction of following your personal and career dreams of helping others, but also from excellent job security.
 According to the U.S. Bureau of Labor Statistics, employment for substance abuse, behavioral disorder, and mental health counselors is expected to grow 23 percent over the next decade, more than double the national average of growth for other occupational fields.

 Jobs for CMHC Degree Graduates